jshmrtn/vue3-gettext/README.md

 ## Configuration

-The options you can pass to `createGettext` are
+The options you can pass to `createGettext` are:

 ### `availableLanguages`